 I am an expert in environmental risk management, decision analysis, and environmental engineering.
-Most recently, I was an Assistant Professor of Environmental Risk Management at Cranfield University where I studied problems that stretch across the water, energy, and food sectors.
-I approach problems as an engineer, a policy analyst, and a scientist and I have published more than 30 peer reviewed articles and reports that describe my work in these areas.
-I am particularly interested in helping organisations prioritise their strategic risks, manage uncertainty, and identify emerging risks.
-In addition, I have advised and consulted for a number of international clients, such as the UK Government, the European Commission, and the United Nations.
+I study problems that span the water, energy, and food sectors and have published more than 35 peer reviewed articles and reports that describe my work in these areas.
+I am particularly interested in helping organisations to identify and prioritise their strategic risks, manage their uncertainties, and identify their emerging risks.
+I have advised and consulted for a number of international clients, such as the UK Government, the European Commission, and the United Nations.
 I hold a PhD in Chemical Engineering from Queen’s University, Canada.

 Dr Mike Roberts BSc, MSc, PhD

 Mike has Doctoral, Master and Bachelor degrees in environmental biology.
 He has over 20 years’ experience with the UK government’s Department for Environment, Food and Rural Affairs (Defra) in the sustainable management of chemicals, specifically with regard to potential endocrine disrupting chemicals (EDCs) and metals in the environment (especially mercury, lead and cadmium), chemical mixtures and possible interactions between the environment and human health.

 From 2009 to 2016, Mike was one of the two UK National Co-ordinators on the OECD chemicals Test Guidelines programme and a member of the OECD’s Endocrine Disrupters Testing and Assessment Advisory Group (EDTA).
 He was instrumental in the development of several test guidelines and guidance documents for the detection of EDCs, for example utilising freshwater mollusc species and sticklebacks.